-At the early stage of the customer journey, the focus is on driving awareness and consideration, to help the brand stand out and be seen in a crowd.
+At the early stage of the B2B customer journey, the focus is on driving awareness and consideration, to help the brand stand out and be seen in a crowd.
 Marketing options include LinkedIn, sponsorships, trade shows, events, engaging content videos, and blogs.
 To move customers to the consideration stage, use influencers to teach those seeking to learn more.
 Use public relations to make the brand part of the industry news, whether through traditional, social, or blogger channels.
 Engage online user review sites or social media review sites.

 For more complex or higher risk purchase decisions, customers will rely on search for almost everything, even if to confirm what makes sense.
 The strategy at this point is to solve questions or doubts in the minds of the customer.
 Marketers can use search sites, such as Google, expert review sites, and online content, or long copy print media.
 The brand website comes into play and should include the right information to close off gaps or doubts, then move customers towards the purchase decision.

-As you move the customer to the buying stage, you must close the deal and trigger purchase, including highly personalized, one-to-one selling, backed by sales materials or credentials presentations to prompt customers at the purchase moment.
+As you move along the B2B customer journey to the buying stage, you must close the deal and trigger purchase, including highly personalized, one-to-one selling, backed by sales materials or credentials presentations to prompt customers at the purchase moment.
 It becomes crucial to understand the four potential roles of the user, decision-maker, influencer, and buyer; some you may never directly interact with.
 It may be essential to provide brand talking points to your contact, to help them manage the others within their company.

 After the purchase, make sure all your communications include the core brand messages and re-enforces the purchase decision outlining the expected customer benefits.
 It will be your customer service and operations team that will deliver a happy customer experience.
 As your operations team continues to deliver on the expectations, you can turn usage into a higher frequency among your most loyal users.